-The Ottawa-Carleton District School Board is committed to the principle that learning is a developmental process and children proceed through the stages of development at varying rates.
+The OCDSB is committed to the principle that learning is a developmental process and children proceed through the stages of development at varying rates.
 The OCDSB is also committed to early identification and intervention to address learning needs.
 It is through this early identification and intervention process that learners remain confident about their abilities and are engaged in their learning journey.

-The OCDSB Special Education Plan has been designed to comply with the Canadian Charter of Rights and Freedoms, the Ontario Human Rights Code, the Education Act, Accessibility for Ontarians with Disabilities Act, and regulations made under the Act and any other relevant legislation.
+The OCDSB Special Education Plan has been designed to comply with the Canadian Charter of Rights and Freedoms, the Ontario Human Rights Code, the Education Act, Accessibility for Ontarians with Disabilities Act. and regulations made under the Act and any other relevant legislation.
 The OCDSB's approach to special education and its special education delivery model are aligned with the Board's Mission Statement and Strategic Plan.
 Our Mission, Educating for Success: inspiring learning, developing well-being and building social responsibility forms the foundation of our work.
 Our Strategic Plan connects and supports the tiered model of intervention utilized in the OCDSB.

-The Crawa-C-aireton Disnote School Board is located on the tractical unroaded homelands of the Algoropin nation in Advanced properties of the Algoropin nation in Algoropin nation in the Algoropin nation and the Algoropin nation in the Algoropin n there is always more to learn and do.
+The OCDSB is strongly committed to human rights, equity and inclusion and has taken steps to identify and address systemic and structural barriers.
+These steps support student's ability to participate, excel and feel valued in the OCDSB community.
+The OCDSB acknowledges there is always more to learn and do.
 To serve every student, the OCDSB is intentional about acknowledging diverse ways of knowing, different styles of learning, and valuing, respecting and leveraging the strength of each student's individual and intersecting identities.
-To serve every student, the OCDSB works collaboratively with students, parents, educators and community partners to support each student to discover or enhance the positive contributions they can make in their school, their community, their country and the world.
+The OCDSB works collaboratively with students, parents, educators and